phpbb/epv/README.md

     $ php composer.phar install

-1. You can run EPV on three different methods:
+1. You can run EPV on three different methods from the CLI:
-2. php src/Epv/EPV.php --git="GIT_REPO"
+	* php src/Epv/EPV.php --git="GIT_REPO"
-2. php src/Epv/EPV.php --github="GITHUB_NAME"
+	* php src/Epv/EPV.php --github="GITHUB_NAME"
-2. php src/Epv/EPV.php --dir="LOCAL DIRECTORY"
+	* php src/Epv/EPV.php --dir="LOCAL DIRECTORY"
 1. You can use the --debug option to get some debug information.
+1. You can also use EPV from soon [phpBB.com](https://www.phpbb.com/extensions/epv/)
+1. Titania will check when submitting to phpBB.com using EPV as well.

 License
 -------
 [GNU GPL v2](http://opensource.org/licenses/gpl-2.0)